Kastaharni Ghat

 Kastaharni Ghat is a ghat or bathing place on the River Ganges, at Munger in the Indian state of Bihar.
+Located on the banks of the Ganges River on the eastern side of Munger city, the ghat is important has important in both Hindu religious faith and tourism.

 History

 In the sixth century CE, a Hindu sage named Mudgal Muni appeared in the city and established two shrines, one at a rock at Kashtaharini Ghat.
 In the 26th Adhyaya (chapter) of Adi Kanda of the Valmiki Ramayana, it is mentioned that both Lord Rama and his brother Lakshmana on their way back from the encounter with Taraka, the demoness, took rest at the spot.
 The relaxation they had given rise to the name of Kashtaharini Ghat.
 According to another account it was on his return journey from Mithila to Ayodhya after marrying Sita that Lord Rama bathed at this place to relieve himself from fatigue.

 A copper plate known as the 'Munger Plate' was discovered in Munger in 1780.
 Mir Kasim conquered Munger and made it his capital till the army of the East India Company captured Munger.